ashamaran/security-api-solutions/Samples/ThreatIntelligenceAPI/README.md

 # NOT FULLY UPDATED, DO NOT EDIT.
 # MISP to Microsoft Threat Intelligence API Script
-The <b> MISP to Microsoft Threat Intelligence API Script </b> enables you to connect your custom threat indicators and make them available in the following Microsoft products: **[Azure Sentinel](https://azure.microsoft.com/en-us/services/azure-sentinel/)**, **[Microsoft Defender ATP](https://www.microsoft.com/en-us/microsoft-365/windows/microsoft-defender-atp/)**
+The <b> MISP to Microsoft Threat Intelligence API Script </b> enables you to connect your custom threat indicators and make them available in the following Microsoft products: **insert products here**
 <br/>
-The script provides clients with MISP instances to migrate threat indicators to the [Microsoft Threat Intelligence API](INSERT LINK).
+The script provides clients with MISP instances to migrate threat indicators to the **[Microsoft Threat Intelligence API](INSERT LINK)**.

 For more information on Microsoft Threat Intelligence API visit [Microsoft Threat Intelligence API](INSERT LINK). <br/>
 For more information on MISP visit https://www.misp-project.org/.